vvksrma/vvksrma.github.io/content/authors/admin/_index.md

 Pursuing my second year of Bachelor of Engineering in Computer Science & Engineering at [<u>Institute of Engineering & Technology, Agra</u>](https://ietagra.org/).
 Driven by curiosity and a passion for exploring new technologies.

 I am committed to making a meaningful impact in the tech world.
 Always eager to learn, collaborate, and turn innovative ideas into practical solutions.
-Let’s connect and grow together!<br/>
+Let’s connect and grow together!